Migration Studies Track

 Study Abroad Internship (Optional):

-The study abroad program in Mexico (classes and field) complements this track but is not required.
+The study abroad program in Mexico (classes and internship) complements this track but is not required.
 For information and application forms, see Study Abroad: Mexico.
-The Mexico internship can be completed as a 1st or 2nd-year internship (except for students pursuing a Schools specialization; a school internship must be done in the U.S.).
+The Mexico internship can be completed as a generalist or specialized internship (except for students pursuing a Schools specialization; a school internship must be done in the U.S.).
 Interested students will need to complete the application materials and be interviewed by Dr. Maria Vidal de Haymes.
 Information and application materials can be retrieved from Study Abroad: Mexico.
 A minimum of conversational Spanish is required.
 Students who want to pursue an internship in Mexico will meet for a second in-person interview with Dr. Vidal de Haymes.